 This is a separate dedicated desktop computer for streaming.
 This computer takes in all of the audio/video signals (laptop HDMI, microphone audio, laptop audio etc.) and outputs the composite stream to twitch using OBS.
 It is not necessary to use a separate computer for this, but it prevents my coding laptop fans from spinning up, and is a nice fail safe to keep the stream up if something happens to my coding laptop during the stream.If you are looking into having a dedicated streaming PC as well, you mainly need a computer with a good amount of RAM, a dedicated video card and at least 3 available USB ports.
 See the diagram at the very bottom of the page to see how this all hooks up.

 I purchased this pre-built gaming PC on Black Friday in November 2018 for $800.
-This is a decent mid-tier gaming PC.
-It is 2 years old, but the specs are more than enough to handle the stream load.
+I was using it as-is for the past 5 years and the specs are more than enough to handle the stream load.
 In January 2023 I upgraded the graphics card to an NVIDIA RTX 3060 so I can use NVIDIA Broadcast.

 Look for these specs: